Approximately six people pass away from alcohol poisoning daily in the United States.

-Alcohol poisoning is more common than you think.
-Know about the signs of alcohol poisoning and what should you do if someone around you exhibits these symptoms.
-A person who has had too much to drink may not be able to get help for himself; your actions can save a life.
+Alcohol poisoning is more frequent than you might think.
+You should learn the signs of alcohol poisoning and what to do if a friend or a loved one exhibits these symptoms.
+Someone who has drunk too much may not be capable of getting help for themselves, especially when speaking about teen drinking, so your efforts can ultimately save a life.

-A person can have alcohol poisoning if he consumes a toxic amount of alcohol within a short period of time.
-Alcohol poisoning is overdosing to a deadly level.
+An individual can suffer from acute alcohol poisoning if she or he consumes a toxic amount of alcohol in a short time.
+Alcohol poisoning is drinking to a deadly level.

-Here’s the sequence of events that leads to alcohol poisoning:
+Here’s the usual chain of events that precedes alcohol intoxication:

-- A person drinks a large amount of alcohol within a short time.
+- An individual drinks large amounts of booze within a short time.

-- When BAC reaches toxic levels, physiological and mental functions are adversely affected.
+- When the BAC gets to a toxic level, the mental and physiological functions are severely affected.

-The following are the tell-tale signs of alcohol poisoning:
+The following are the revealing signs of alcohol poisoning:

 - Mental confusion

 - Pale skin that sometimes takes a bluish tinge